forkphorus/sb-downloader/README.md

 ## API

-You can use .sb downloader in your own programs with our brand new API that no longer causes physical pain to use.

-You can install it from npm:
+You can .sb downloader from npm:

 ```
 npm install @turbowarp/sbdl